RRechz/Google-Shortcut-Launcher-Customized-Version/README.md

 **Voice Assistant**
 Quickly invoke your device's voice assistant, such as Gemini, Google Assistant, or others, to streamline tasks and access smart voice commands.

-> [!NOTE] 1
+> [!NOTE]
 > **Required Apps:** Google, Google Play Services, and Google Play Games must be installed on your device for shortcuts to function properly.
 > **Root Access:** Some features require a rooted device for full functionality.

-> [!NOTE] 2
-> **This project is not entirely my own.
+> **Important Notice:** This project is not entirely my own.
 I have improved this project by adding additions and various features.
 I maintain the basic integrity of the project and the application integrity of the main development team.
-Only the Enhanced UI part of the application belongs to me and the rest of the features belong to [@WSTxda](https://github.com/WSTxda/Google-Shortcuts-Launcher).**
+Only the Enhanced UI part of the application belongs to me and the rest of the features belong to [@WSTxda](https://github.com/WSTxda/Google-Shortcuts-Launcher).

 ### Download